From your holiday office party to family gatherings, the holidays are reason for celebration — usually with alcohol.

 Still, constant socializing — and the drinking that often goes with it — means you may be indulging in more wine, beer or liquor than usual.
 That can have serious repercussions on your body, particularly on your liver.

-Drinking heavily over time can cause different types of inflammation in the liver, such as fatty liver, alcoholic hepatitis, fibrosis and cirrhosis.
+Drinking heavily, over time, can cause different types of inflammation in the liver, such as fatty liver, alcoholic hepatitis, fibrosis and cirrhosis.
 Any insult to the liver, including that caused by alcohol, actually can be carcinogenic.
-It’s not that surprising that liver cancer is one of the fastest growing cancers in the world.

 Call for an Appointment